xen0vas/xen0vas.github.io/_posts/2021-05-15-Vulneserver-Reverse-engineering-GTER-with-IDA.md

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="{{ site.baseurl }}/assets/images/2021/04/attachwindbg.png" alt="Windbg_Attach_On_IDA" width="750" height="443" /> <!-- width="650" height="443"-->

 <p align="justify">
-After attaching the vulnserver process to WinDbg we will be ready to start debugging.
-As we saw earlier, the application when starts, it binds to a specific port where it listens for incoming connections.
+After attaching the vulnserver process to WinDbg, we will be ready to start debugging.
+As we saw earlier, when the application starts, it binds to a specific port where it listens for incoming connections.
 All the related functions used to implement the raw socket connection is refered at the <code><b>ws2_32.dll</b></code> module.
 Specifically, one interesting function is <code><b>recv</b></code>, which according to msdn has the following prototype,
 </p>

 ```c